 Once all four corners are lined up correctly with how they look through your camera lens, hit done.

 Step 3: Adjust the White Balance

 Let’s now move on to adjusting the exposure.
 This is important because it ensures that the colors in your photo look natural.
-If the white balance is off, the colors in your photo will look either too warm or too cool.
+If the white balance is off, the colors will look either too “warm” or too “cool“.